-Urban infrastructure funds based on a diversity of funding sources should be developed at the national level.
+151. Urban infrastructure funds based on a diversity of funding sources should be developed at the national level.
 This could include contributions from international funding institutions as well as earmarked revenues from dedicated taxes.
 Different models could be envisaged for such funds, ranging from grants to public to leverage for contributions from other public entities and the private sector.
 Eligibility criteria for the funds could include the following:

-- prioritisation of integrated urban strategies including urban development, housing and public transport; this helps hedge the risks linked to individual projects; - integrated in reflection at national level on development potential and balance between different cities and regions; - subject to appraisal procedures set out at national level; - appraisal based on integration within a sustainable urban transport plan.
+(a) Prioritization of integrated urban strategies including urban development, housing and public transport; this helps hedge the risks linked to individual projects;

+(b) Integrated in reflection at national level on development potential and balance between different cities and regions;

+- (c) Subject to appraisal procedures set out at national level; - (d) Appraisal based on integration within a sustainable urban transport plan.